mafintosh/blog/posts/pragmatic-modularity.md

 })
 ```

-Now our module works for a lot more usecases!
+Now our module works for a lot more use cases!
 I wrote a module that will gunzip a stream if gzipped.
 It's called [gunzip-maybe](https://github.com/mafintosh/gunzip-maybe)

 ## Epilouge

 Don't think of the above sections as absolute rules to what constitutes a good module.
 These are just patterns I've noticed when writing my own.
 The easiest way to validate them is to start writing modules yourself.
 When publishing a new module you don't always know if it'll end up being good or bad.
-Most of the time you'll figure that out while using the module in different usecases.
+Most of the time you'll figure that out while using the module in different use cases.
 Don't look too much at github stars, or when the last commit was made.
 A small scoped module might not need updates because it is mostly done.

 ## Related links